typescript-cheatsheets/react/README.md

 type SubInstType = SubInstArr[0];

 let baz: SubInstType = {
   c: 5,
   d: 6, // type checks ok!
 };

 //You could just write a one-liner,
 //But please make sure it is forward-readable
-//(you can understand it from reading once left-to-right with no jumps) type SubInstType2 = ReturnType<typeof foo>["subInstArr"][0];
+//(you can understand it by reading once left-to-right with no jumps) type SubInstType2 = ReturnType<typeof foo>["subInstArr"][0];
 let baz2: SubInstType2 = {
   c: 5,
   d: 6, // type checks ok!
 };
 ```

 - TS also ships with a `Parameters` utility type for extracting the parameters of a function
-- for anything more "custom", the `infer` keyword is the basic building block for this, but takes a bit of getting used to.
+- for anything more "custom", the `infer` keyword is the basic building block for this but takes a bit of getting used to.
 Look at the source code for the above utility types, and [this example](https://twitter.com/mgechev/status/1211030455224422401?s=20) to get the idea.
 Basarat [also has a good video on `infer`](https://www.youtube.com/watch?v=ijK-1R-LFII&list=PLYvdvJlnTOjF6aJsWWAt7kZRJvzw-en8B&index=3&t=0s).

 #### The Types I need don't exist!